rshiraki21/TF-IDF/README.md

 Notes:
 The TestJSON folder consists of 3 JSON files pulled from the Army API folder.
 This is used better to visualize the TF-IDF matrix before the API data.
 By default, tfidf.py will use the actual ArmyAPI data.
-You may also need to change path_to_json to be the relative path of your directory's Army API or TestJSON folders.
+You may also need to change path_to_json to be the relative path of your directory's Army API or TestJSON folders. feature_names will list all words TF-IDF detected in alphabetical order.
+All numbers were replaced with the word "<NUM>" tfidf_matrix is the TF-IDF matrix that is often used to visualize the output.
+Due to the size of the corpus, I do not recommend trying to open it, as its size will make it very hard to understand the results meaningfully.
+I am working on listing the top 5-10 most relevant words for each document, which will better reflect important findings.